infinum/ios-nuts-and-bolts/README.md

 ## Contributing

-Before adding a new feature, please ensure that:
+Before adding a new feature, please ensure that you:

 * Have checked there is no same component already in the catalog.
 If a similar component already exists, try to upgrade it if needed.
 * Have created a sufficient example or wrote tests for it.
 If the component is for something in UIKit, the example is better, while tests are preferred for Foundation features.
 Please, take a look at one of the currently available features to grasp the idea.